tanyelai/neuroscience/README.md

 The side effects are always affect my study habit, and I cannot focus most of the time.
 But there's a power in me that allows me to do something worthwhile, or perhaps a possibility to create value.

 In this year, by studying more about the neuroanatomy, neuroimaging and cognitive science, I will be in the next stage of my dream that being able to help patients with neurodegenerative diseases.

+### Day 117-124
+In posterior fossa diagnosis task, we got ideas to propose new perspective of analysis by understanding the missing parts of the literature.

+In this period, I was still constantly reading posterior fossa and fibroid papers and implementing codes of the brain data to understanding what we have and what we can do with it.

+I will discuss the details of pf in the paper I'll write, so this diary is not convenient to use in that purpose.

+Posterior fossa is a serious disease among children.
+The most common posterior fossa tumors in children are medulloblastoma, astrocytoma and ependymoma.
+Atypical rhabdoid teratoid tumors and brain stem gliomas are relatively rare.
+As the posterior fossa is a limited space, the tumors presenting in this region cause symptoms early on and require prompt treatment to avoid potential morbidity and mortality.
+Early detection and diagnosis of these tumors and prompt neurosurgical consultation is crucial in the optimum management of pediatric infratentorial brain tumors [cite](https://pubmed.ncbi.nlm.nih.gov/20367206/).
+That's why we are trying to diagnose accurately with AI to go beyond human ability.